Sabon Gari

-History
+Historical Background

-Permanent communities of strangers segregated from the indigenous population had existed in Northern Nigeria and other parts of West Africa long before the arrival of the British around 1900.
-Although living segregated from the Hausa population, residents of these communities were ultimately subjected to the authority of the local emir.
-This has changed over the years as apart from Kano in Northern Nigeria, the Sabon Garis are of mixed habitation.
+Before the British arrived in Northern Nigeria in 1900, there were already established communities of strangers who lived separately from the indigenous population.
+These communities, found in Northern Nigeria and other parts of West Africa, maintained their segregation from the Hausa population due to religious beliefs.
+However, despite their separation, these communities were still subjected to the authority of the local emir.
+With the passage of time, the composition of these communities began to change, and today, apart from Kano in Northern Nigeria, the Sabon Garis have become areas of mixed habitation.

 The establishment of British colonial rule under Lord Frederick Lugard and the construction of new railway lines led to a large influx of laborers and traders from Southern Nigeria.
 The immigrants, which were mostly Igbo and Yoruba people, settled in new towns or Sabon Garuruwa, as these new towns were called by the local Hausa people.
 The Cantonments Proclamation of 1914 institutionalized this system of residential segregation.
 The Sabon Garuruwa became Native Reservations, officially reserved for employees of the government and commercial firms, and in practice inhabited by residents not indigenous to Northern Nigeria.

-British colonial rule in Northern Nigeria was indirect, leaving the emirs in power, albeit as part of the colonial administration.
-In the beginning, the Sabon Garuruwa were administrated by the emirs.
-This changed with the Township Ordinance of 1917, which placed the Sabon Garuruwa and their residents under direct British rule.
-Sabon Gari residents were granted more rights than those under the administration of the local emir.
-For example, residents of a Sabon Gari could send representatives to the advisory board responsible for a township, or could choose between courts administering Muslim law or British law.
+Under British colonial rule, power in Northern Nigeria was indirectly exercised through the emirs, who remained part of the colonial administration.
+Initially, the emirs administered the Sabon Garurus, but the Township Ordinance of 1917 shifted the administration of these areas and their residents directly to British rule.
+Residents of Sabon Garis were granted more rights than those under the authority of the local emir.
+For instance, they had the opportunity to send representatives to the advisory board (court) responsible for their township and could choose between courts that applied either Muslim or British law.

 Sabon Garuruwa were established in all major cities of Northern Nigeria, most notably in Kano, Kaduna and Zaria.
 One exception was Maiduguri, which never had a Sabon Gari.
 A typical city or town in Northern Nigeria would consist of the old city within fortified walls and inhabited by indigenous Hausa or Fulani people.
 The Sabon Gari would house immigrants mostly from Southern Nigeria.
 The Tudun Wada would house people from Northern Nigeria that were not indigenous to the local area.
 Europeans would live in the European Reservation Areas.

 When General Ironsi abolished the Nigerian federation in 1966 with Decree no. 34, it led to widespread pogroms against Igbos residing in Sabon gabris in Northern Nigeria.
 These pogroms killed an estimated 8,000 to 30,000 Igbo, half of them children, and caused more than a million to two million to flee to the Eastern Region.

 Over time, the initially strict residential segregation would partially break down.
 Eventually, a typical Sabon Gari would house a diversity of people from all parts of Nigeria and to a lesser extent from other parts of West Africa.
 For example, in 1939 various ethnic groups were represented in the Sabon Gari of Kaduna as follows: 27% were Hausa, 11% were Igbo, 19% were Yoruba, 15% were Nupe and 28% were other ethnicities.